ibrahim-codes1/ATM-Project-PF-C-/README.md

 # 📂 Logic Flow

-1. **Login:** User apna Account Number aur PIN enter karta hai.
+1. **Login:** The user enters the Account Number and PIN.
-2. **Verification:** System check karta hai ke credentials sahi hain ya nahi.
+2. **Verification:** The system checks whether the credentials are correct or not.
-3. **Menu:** Verification ke baad user ko 4 options milte hain:
+3. **Menu:** After successful verification, the user gets 4 options:
    - Balance
    - Deposit
    - Withdraw
    - Transfer

-4. **Processing:** User ki choice ke mutabiq balance update hota hai aur receipt display hoti hai.
+4. **Processing:** According to the selected option, the balance is updated and a receipt is displayed.